-SCHOOL Number Count in multiples of 6, 7, 9, 25 and 1000.
+SCHOOL Number • Count in multiples of 6, 7, 9, 25 and 1000.
 Place value Find 1000 more or less than a given number.
-Count backwards through zero to include negative numbers. • Recognise the place value of each digit in a four-digit number (thousands, hundreds, tens, and ones).
+Count backwards through zero to include negative numbers.
+Recognise the place value of each digit in a four-digit number (thousands, hundreds, tens, and ones).
 Order and compare numbers beyond 1000.
 Identify, represent and estimate numbers using different representations.
 Round any number to the nearest 10, 100 or 1000.
 Solve number and practical problems that involve all of the above and with increasingly large positive numbers.
 Read Roman numerals to 100 (I to C) and know that over time, the numeral system changed to include the concept of zero and place value.
 Addition and Add and subtract numbers with up to 4 digits using the formal written methods of columnar addition and subtraction where Subtraction appropriate.
-[See Calculation Policy and video footage.] • Estimate [by using rounding] and use inverse operations to check answers to a calculation.
-Multiplication • Solve addition and subtraction two-step problems in contexts, deciding which operations and methods to use and why. multiplication • Recall multiplication and division facts for multiplication tables up to 12 × 12. • Use place value, known and derived facts to multiply and divide mentally, including: multiplying by 0 and 1; dividing by 1; multiplying together three numbers Bocognise and use factor pairs and commutativity in montal calculations Multiply two-digit and three-digit numbers by a ope-digit number using formal written layout.
-[See Calculation Policy and video. footage.] • Solve problems involving multiplying and adding, including using the distributive law to multiply two digit numbers by one digit, integer scaling problems and harder correspondence problems such as n objects are connected to m objects Fractions & Recognise and show using diagrams, families of common equivalent fractions Decimals Count up and down in hundredths; recognise that hundredths arise when dividing an object by one hundred and dividing tenths by ten. • Solve problems involving increasingly harder fractions to calculate quantities, and fractions to divide quantities, including non-unit fractions where the answer is a whole number.
+[See Calculation Policy and video footage.]
+Estimate [by using rounding] and use inverse operations to check answers to a calculation.
+Solve addition and subtraction two-step problems in contexts, deciding which operations and methods to use and why.
+Multiplication Recall multiplication and division facts for multiplication tables up to 12 × 12. and Division Use place value, known and derived facts to multiply and divide mentally, including: multiplying by 0 and 1; dividing by 1; multiplying together three numbers.
+Recognise and use factor pairs and commutativity in mental calculations.
+Multiply two-digit and three-digit numbers by a one-digit number using formal written layout.
+[See Calculation Policy and video footage.]
+Solve problems involving multiplying and adding, including using the distributive law to multiply two digit numbers by one digit, integer Functions C scaling problems and harder correspondence problems such as n objects are connected to m objects.
+Fractions & Decimals Recognise and show, using diagrams, families of common equivalent fractions.
+Decimais Count up and down in hundredths; recognise that hundredths arise when dividing an object by one hundred and dividing tenths by ten.
+Solve problems involving increasingly harder fractions to calculate quantities, and fractions to divide quantities, including non-unit fractions where the answer is a whole number.
 Add and subtract fractions with the same denominator.
-Recognise and write decimal equivalents of any number of tenths or hundredths. • Recognise and write decimal equivalents to $\frac{1}{4}$, $\frac{1}{2}$, $\frac{3}{4}$. • Find the effect of dividing a one- or two-digit number by 10 and 100, identifying the value of the digits in the answer as ones, tenths and hundredths.
+Recognise and write decimal equivalents of any number of tenths or hundredths. • Recognise and write decimal equivalents to 1⁄4, 1⁄2, 3⁄4.
+Find the effect of dividing a one- or two-digit number by 10 and 100, identifying the value of the digits in the answer as ones, tenths and hundredths.
 Round decimals with one decimal place to the nearest whole number.
 Compare numbers with the same number of decimal places up to two decimal places.
 Solve simple measure and money problems involving fractions and decimals to two decimal places.
-Measurement Convert between different units of measure [for example, kilometre to metre; hour to minute].
-Measure and calculate the perimeter of a rectilinear figure (including squares) in centimetres and metres.
+Measurement Convert between different units of measure [for example, kilometre to metre; hour to minute]. casar cinicit Measure and calculate the perimeter of a rectilinear figure (including squares) in centimetres and metres. - measure and calculate the perimeter of a rectalinear right (including squares) in certain cares and metres.